 - Fires pits gatherings at our house with friends and/or our neighbors.

 This weekend I plan on going to a fire and BBQ with friends in the city.
-And next weekend to my uncle’s 50th-anniversary party event.
+And next weekend at my uncle’s 50th-anniversary party event.

 So in the beginning, I was doing nothing.
 What helped was a little pain management.
 Then some acceptance on top.
 This awareness I’ll be at pain at home as well.
 Pain either way.
 As long as I go prepared I can enjoy myself.
 And by enjoying myself I get rid of that sense of isolation and I boost my mood.
 I don’t need a lot of social contact being an introvert.
 Just a little and quality not quantity for me.